-Named File Formats.
-InnoDB 1.1 has the idea of a named file format and a configuration parameter to enable the use of features that require use of that format.
-The new file format is the Barracuda format, and the original InnoDB file format is called Antelope.
+The InnoDB Plugin introduces the idea of a named file format and a configuration parameter to enable the use of features that require use of that format.
+The new file format is the Barracuda format, and the file format supported by prior releases of InnoDB is known as Antelope.
 Compressed tables and the new row format that stores long columns "off-page" require the use of the Barracuda file format or newer.
 Future versions of InnoDB may introduce a series of file formats, identified with the names of animals, in ascending alphabetic order.